opendoor-labs/xray-css/README.md

 </example>
 ```

-Now, when we run xray for the first time, it'll generate an expected screenshot of **just this unit test**.
-If you were to run it again, you'd expect the
+Now, when we run xray-css for the first time, it'll generate an expected
+screenshot of **just this unit test**.
+If you were to run it again, you'd
-screenshot to stay the same.
-Now if someone were to come along and change the
+expect the screenshot to stay the same.
+Now if someone were to come along and
-`min-width` of a button, xray would fail to compare correctly against the last
+change the `min-width` of a button, xray-css would fail to compare correctly
-screenshot.
-If someone were to change a button on your home page though, this
+against the last screenshot.
+If someone were to change a button on your home
-unit test would not be affected: your buttons are likely still all-ok CSS-wise.
+page though, this unit test would not be affected: your buttons are likely
+still all-ok CSS-wise.

 In this way of **unit testing** CSS, we can avoid false positives in unreleated
 changes in how our CSS is used.